TomPace101/nanopore_diffusion/notes.md

 as checkpoints in case of a crash, for further post-processing, etc.

+_TODO_ change species_info to a list of species dictionaries, which become species objects

 # Formula derivations
 - _TODO_ NP linearization notebook
 - _TODO_ start reaction rate function linearization notebook